puppetlabs/puppetlabs-apache/README.md

 ##### `allow_encoded_slashes`

 Sets the server default for the [`AllowEncodedSlashes`][] declaration, which modifies the responses to URLs containing '\' and '/' characters.
 Valid options: 'on', 'off', 'nodecode'.
-Default: undef, which omits the declaration from the server's configuration and uses Apache's default setting of 'off'.
+If not specified, omits the declaration from the server's configuration and uses Apache's default setting of 'off'.

+Default: `undef`.

 ##### `apache_version`

 Configures module template behavior, package names, and default Apache modules by defining the version of Apache to use.
+We do not recommend manually configuring this parameter without reason.

-Default: Determined by your operating system family and release via the [`apache::version`][] class.
-Puppet recommends against manually configuring this parameter without reason.
+Default: Depends on operating system and release via the [`apache::version`][] class.

 ##### `conf_dir`

 Sets the directory where the Apache server's main configuration file is located.

-Default: Depends on your operating system.
+Default: Depends on operating system.

 - **Debian**: `/etc/apache2`
 - **FreeBSD**: `/usr/local/etc/apache22`